gearglow/ReptiliaWithATwist/Chapters/016 - Don't Stop Me Now.md

 Elysia winced.
 She knew from experience that Anna was looking at a night on skele-grow at minimum for that, and resolved to drop in on her later to help break up the painful monotony of re-growing an arm.

 Izzy, mad little ball of energy that she was, did something _nobody_ saw coming.
-She cast an engorgement charm on herself until she was as big as the dragon (a familiar-looking Norwegian Ridgeback), then went hand-to-claw with her: first punching her in the snout as the dragon reared back to breathe a gout of flame, then suplexing her and putting her in a dorsal body-lock with a choke-hold until the dragon passed out.
-Then she simply dispelled the _engorgio,_ picked up her egg, and swaggered out of the arena.
+She cast an enlarging spell on herself until she was as big as the dragon (a familiar-looking Norwegian Ridgeback), then went hand-to-claw with her: first punching her in the snout as the dragon reared back to breathe a gout of flame, then suplexing her and putting her in a dorsal body-lock with a choke-hold until the dragon passed out.
+Then she simply dispelled the enlarging spell picked up her egg, and swaggered out of the arena.

 "Holy fuck," Elysia breathed.